nicolex13/Portfolio/README.md

 ### Shell – Feb 2025
 A custom shell implemented in C with core Unix-like features
-- Developed a custom tokenizer to parse user input into tokens
+- Developed a tokenizer to parse user input into tokens
 - Implemented command execution, input/output redirection, and command sequencing
 - Supported built-in commands such as `cd`, `source`, `prev`, `help`, and `exit`